If your hiccups are chronic, they may be more than a temporary annoyance. Find out about the underlying medical conditions that may be causing them.

-“We commonly have these involuntary spasms of the diaphragm when we eat or drink too fast, drink alcohol or carbonated beverages, or while we’re chewing gum,” says Renee M. Poole, MD, MMM, a family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+Involuntary spasms of the diaphragm can occur when we eat too quickly (or too much), drink alcohol or drink carbonated beverages.
 Other causes can include eating something hot or spicy, a bloated stomach, abdominal surgery, certain medications or even just feeling nervous.

 Tried-and-true home remedies

 The first thing we usually turn to when it comes to alleviating hiccups are home remedies, and sometimes they actually work.
 Holding your breath or breathing into a paper bag, for example, may help.

 Holding your breath or breathing into a paper bag raises the content of carbon dioxide in the blood, and in doing so, quells hiccups.
 Also, anything that may stimulate the vagus nerve (which connects the brain to the stomach), such as quickly drinking water, lightly pulling on your tongue or gently rubbing your eyes, may do the trick.

 When hiccups may be more than an annoyance

 Chronic hiccups, however, may be symptomatic of other health conditions.
 Chronic hiccups are associated with several underlying disorders, ranging from brain tumors and strokes to pneumonia and pleurisy.